ESG investing at John Hancock Investment Management

 ESG investing has reached a tipping point since its early days.
 Today’s ESG funds analyze both financial and nonfinancial aspects of a company to get a better understanding of their overall risk and impact.
 Many take it one step further by using their voting power as corporate shareholders or working directly with company management to advocate for change across a wide range of issues.

 By rewarding companies that score well on ESG issues or by engaging directly through corporate activism, investors have helped shape corporate behavior worldwide.
-One testament to the growing impact of ESG investing is the creation of Principles for Responsible Investment, a leading proponent of ESG investing, with nearly 1,750 signatories representing roughly $70 trillion in invested assets.1
+One testament to the growing impact of ESG investing is the creation of Principles for Responsible Investment, a leading proponent of ESG investing, with nearly 5,400 signatories worldwide representing roughly $121 trillion in invested assets.1

 Different ways to make a difference